 The fifth step is only carried out if no candidate has an absolute majority.
-In this case, the candidate with the fewest votes is excluded, and his or her ballot papers are transferred to the remaining candidates.
+In this case, the candidate with the fewest votes is excluded, and his or her ballot papers are transferred to the remaining candidates at their respective transfer values.
 New vote totals are calculated for each remaining candidate.